mhaugrud/msumcspy/_sources/Dictionaries/TuplesandMutability.rst

 Of course, even if we can't modify the elements of a tuple, we can make a variable reference a new tuple holding different information.
-To construct the new tuple, it is convenient that we can slice parts of the old tuple and join up the bits to make the new tuple.
-So ``actress`` has a new recent film, and we might want to change her tuple.
-We can easily slice off the parts we want and concatenate them with the new tuple.
+To construct the new tuple, we can slice parts of the old tuple and then join the elements to make the new tuple.
+If ``actress`` has a new recent film, and we might want to change her tuple.
+We can easily slice off the parts we want and concatenate them to form a new tuple.

 .. activecode:: tdb

-   actress = ("Julia", "Roberts", 1967, "Pretty Woman", 1990, ""Atlanta", "Georgia") print(actress[2])
+   actress = ("Julia", "Roberts", 1967, "Pretty Woman", 1990, "Atlanta", "Georgia") print(actress[2])
    print(actress[2:6])